dentelis/php-json-structure-validator/readme.md

 Validator is a PHP library for validation data structure received from json_decode.

 ## Specific
 The library was made to test json compatible data structures.
-Arrays with keys are not supported.
+Array key validation is not supported.

 ## Installation